Novelist Salman Rushdie stabbed on lecture stage in New York

 It went on to bring him worldwide fame and was named “best of the Bookers” on the literary award’s 25th anniversary.

-The author lived in hiding for many years in London under a British Government protection programme after Ayatollah Khomeini issued a fatwa calling for his execution over The Satanic Verses.
+The author lived in hiding for many years in London under a British government protection programme after Ayatollah Khomeini issued a fatwa calling for his death over The Satanic Verses.

 The Index on Censorship, an organisation promoting free expression, said money was raised to boost the reward for Sir Salman’s killing as recently as 2016, underscoring that the fatwa for his death still stands.

-His other works include the Moor’s Last Sight and Shalimar The Clown, which was long-listed for the Booker.
+His other works include The Moor’s Last Sigh and Shalimar The Clown, which was long-listed for the Booker.

 He was knighted in 2008 and earlier this year was made a member of the Order of the Companions of Honour as part of the Queen’s Birthday Honours.